siverpro/testnet_wiki/docs/08_Maintenance/06_Brainswap.md

 [TOC]
-**Caution**: This feature has not been fully tested, although some members have successfully performed this on the testnet already.
-Worst case scenario is that we test the network's faulting ability.

 **Prequisites:**
-* You need to have an authority node to test this on, and you need to have at least 1 standby node that is listed on factoid.org.
+* You need to have an authority node to test this on, and you need to have at least 1 standby node.
 * You should announce in #testnet-restarts when you are performing the swap/transfer, questions can be discussed in #testnet-development.

 # Brainswap